 Many matches, both then and now, probably came down to the final two holes, where a natural pond on the property comes into play.
 On the former, a par five, players must debate — based largely on the merits of their tee shot — whether to cross the pond on their second, or lay up.
 On the latter, the lake is an easy carry off of the tee, but the bunkers around this drivable par four make one wonder just how much carry should be taken.

-Playing at just under 6,600 yards from its back tees Clovernook has undergone touch-ups from William Diddel and Arthur Hills as it heads toward its centenary.
+Playing at just under 6,600 yards from its back tees Clovernook has undergone touch-ups from William Diddel and Arthur Hills, and David Savic of Old Course Design over the years.

 Clovernook is a charming course from the pen of William Langford and the bulldozer of Theodore Moreau; To the club’s credit, the steep-sided greens preferred by the pair are evident across the course, making its putting surfaces unique to almost everything in the Cincinnati area (short of Seth Raynor’s work at Camargo).